Roger Nokes

-Roger I. Nokes (born 13 August 1958) is a professor of civil and natural resources engineering at the University of Canterbury, New Zealand, specialising in fluid mechanics and is also a chess master.
+Roger I. Nokes (born 13 August 1958) is an emeritus professor in the Department of Civil and Natural Resources Engineering at the University of Canterbury, New Zealand, specialising in fluid mechanics and is also a chess master.

-Nokes is a university council member, was head of the Department of Civil and Natural Resources Engineering between 2009 and 2012 (coinciding with the 2010 and 2011 Canterbury Earthquakes) and has achieved a number of teaching awards.
+Nokes was a university council member, was head of the Department of Civil and Natural Resources Engineering between 2009 and 2012 (coinciding with the 2010 and 2011 Canterbury Earthquakes) and has achieved a number of teaching awards.
 Nokes is a member of the Royal Society of New Zealand.